-This blanket used just over 38 ounces/1100 grams (approximately 11 skeins) of number 4 worsted weight yarn, and measures 60 inches by 48 inches.
-I used a main colour (Fern Green) with 2 rows of double crochet separating different coloured 4-row panels.
+This blanket used just over 38 ounces/1100 grams (approximately 11 skeins) of number 4 worsted weight yarn and measures 60 inches by 48 inches.
+I used the main colour (Fern Green) with 2 rows of double crochet separating different coloured 4-row panels.

 Lovely Leftovers Blanket

 - 11 various leftover skeins (just over 38 ounces) of 4 weight yarn

 Chain 3 at the beginning of each round counts as a dc.

 V stitch: dc ch 2 dc in same stitch